Efficient Decoding Methods for Language Models on Encrypted Data: Method

 By appropriately scaling $Y^{(t)}$ before this step, we ensure that all but the largest elements satisfy $|Y_i| < 1$, causing them to shrink, while the largest (and possibly a few near-largest) elements may have $|Y_i| > 1$ and thus grow.
 This drastically amplifies the gap between the maximum and the rest.

-\paragraph{Convergence.} The rapid convergence of \cutmax is guaranteed by its behavior as a dynamical system.
-As formally proven in Appendix~\ref{app:cutmax-convergence-standalone}, one \cutmax\ inner update followed by normalization strictly reduces the dispersion among all non-maximum entries in \emph{standardized} space, driving them toward their common mean.
-In particular, the non-top residual dispersion contracts geometrically by an explicit factor $\kappa$ (see~\eqref{eq:kappa-def}) whenever $c>\sqrt{n-1}$.
-Consequently, any initial vector with a unique maximum evolves toward a two–level state in which all non-maximum elements are equal, and the normalized iterates converge to a \emph{unique two-level} fixed point that depends only on $(n,c,p)$—independent of the input beyond the identity of its maximal coordinate (cf.\ \Cref{thm:cutmax-convergence}).
+\paragraph{Convergence.} As formally proven in Appendix~\ref{app:cutmax-convergence-standalone}, each \cutmax iteration unconditionally grows the gap between the maximum and runner-up elements, yielding exponential amplification of their ratio and ensuring convergence under a mild $\delta$-gap condition on the input.
 Beyond this theoretical contraction, \cutmax also prunes much more aggressively than comparison-based schemes.
 Unlike the tournament \argmax, which discards only half of the $\yT$ values per stage, \cutmax zeroes out a \emph{large majority} each round: empirically, after iteration $t$, the empirical CDF at the mean satisfies $\mathrm{CDF}_{Y^{(t)}}(\mu^{(t)}) \gg \tfrac{1}{2}$, so far more than half of the $Y^{(t)}_i$ fall below the mean and are driven toward zero by the subsequent odd-power step (\Cref{fig:cutmax_convergence_quantile}).

 As established by \Cref{thm:cutmax-convergence}, these properties guarantee global convergence to the fixed point under mild conditions; for the practical hyperparameters we use, the limit is nearly one-hot.
 This explains why only a small, nearly constant number of iterations (e.g., $T\!\le\!3\text{–}4$) suffices in practice, regardless of the initial logit distribution (\Cref{sec:emp_res}).